Murder of Samuel Luiz: Reaction

 Luiz's death was met by demonstrations in his memory in cities across Spain.
 In Madrid, police employed baton charges to break up demonstrations in the city centre; these actions were condemned by politicians including Mónica García and Pablo Echenique.

 The President of Galicia, Alberto Núñez Feijóo, condemned the crime but said that he would not link it to homophobia until that had been established.
 The leader of the opposition, Ana Pontón, criticised this declaration.
 Luiz's father called for people not to politicise the crime.
+A study revealed the high level of politicization and polarization in the public debate on social media about this event, including misinformation, demonstrating that even tragedies are subjected to an online pseudo-jury from an interpretative polarization scheme.

 Juan Carlos Monedero, a former leading member of Podemos, wrote on Twitter, "Let's see if anyone can explain to me what God were Vox and their supporters are praying to when they murder someone because of their hatred of homosexuals.
 Think about it @AlmeidaPP_ (José Luis Martínez-Almeida, mayor of Madrid), if you had put up the LGBTI flag on the city hall, the murder of Samuel would have been a bit more difficult."
 Vox announced that they would sue him for defamation, and Almeida condemned the insinuation against himself.
 Vox also announced plans to sue the political pundit Martu Garrote for having written "You spend all your life raising a son, ensuring his dream and, when you are happy because he is a nursing assistant, because he is a good person, because the worst has already happened, a pack of hyenas come and kill him because he doesn't live and love according to dogma.
 That is Vox, that is the far right".

 The killing and the subsequent protests made international headlines in Europe and America and many international artists such as Sam Smith, Beyoncé, Ricky Martin and Lena Headey shared the news on their social media.